What is bing.com?

 Change your default search engine:

-If you continue to have problems with removal of the browser-hijacking applications, reset your Google Chrome browser settings.
+If you continue to have problems with removal of the bing.com browser hijacker, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
 Click the Advanced… link.

 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.